 CTAs are crucial, not an option.
 You must offer actionable steps to these leads as they look around your site, otherwise, how are you going to get them to stay interested in you?
 For more examples of CTAs and where they can be placed on your page, click here.

 Did you know that a one-second delay in your page’s loading time can result in a 7% reduction in conversions?
 Wall Street’s Neil Patel also found that 40% of people will abandon a website if it doesn’t load in the first 3 seconds.
 That’s about the amount of time it took you to read that sentence!

-Today, websites are getting larger with more and more content being displayed, but the amount of time people are willing to wait for this content is lessening.
+Websites are getting larger and more content is being displayed, but the amount of time people are willing to wait for this content is lessening.
 Here are some ways to ensure your site is loading fast enough to keep visitors on your page longer.

 Cutting down the size of your images can save a lot of time when trying to load your website.
 Studies show that 80% of people remember what they see more than what they read.
 You probably already know that images and videos are imperative to your site.
 What companies don’t know, however, is how much extra time these images take to load.
 Use tools and applications such as ImageOptim before posting photos to your website to help save bandwidth and reduce the size without affecting the quality of your images.

 A cache is a software component that stores website data so that future visits load much faster.
 This improves performance on your page by lowering load time since the content is already prepared and available without having to be fetched from the servers.
 For example, if you visit a site that is cache enabled, the server stores this HTML file so the next time someone visits that page, it is already processed and ready to open.